Siamese fighting fish

-Bettas are well known for being highly territorial, with males prone to attacking each other if housed in the same tank; without a means of escape, this will usually result in the death of one or both fish.
+Bettas are well known for being highly territorial, with males prone to attacking each other whenever housed in the same tank; without a means of escape, this will usually result in the death of one or both fish.
 Female bettas can also become territorial towards one another in confined spaces.
 Bettas are exceptionally tolerant of low oxygen levels and poor water quality, owing to their special labyrinth organ, a characteristic unique to the suborder Anabantoidei that allows for the intake of surface air.

 In addition to its worldwide popularity, the Siamese fighting fish is the national aquatic animal of Thailand, which remains the primary breeder and exporter of bettas for the global aquarium market.
-Despite their abundance as pets, B. splendens is listed as "vulnerable" by the IUCN, due to increasing pollution and habitat destruction.
+Despite their abundance as pets, in the wild, B. splendens is listed as "vulnerable" by the IUCN, due to increasing pollution and habitat destruction.
+Efforts are being made to support betta fish breeders in Thailand as a result of their popularity as pets, cultural significance, and need for conservation.

 Etymology

 Outside Southeast Asia, the name "betta" is used specifically to describe B. splendens, despite the term scientifically applying to the entire genus, which includes B. splendens and at least 72 other species.
 Betta splendens is more accurately called by its scientific name or "Siamese fighting fish" to avoid confusion with the other members of the genus.

 English-speakers often pronounce betta as "bay-tuh", after the second letter in the Greek alphabet.
 However, it is believed the name is derived from the Malay word ikan betta, with ikan meaning "fish" and bettah referring to an ancient warrior tribe, which is pronounced "bet-tah".
 Alternative sources suggests the name Betta splendens is formed from two languages, consisting of Malay for "enduring fish" and the Latin word for shining.

 Another vernacular name for Siamese fighting fish is plakat, often applied to the short-finned ornamental strains, which is derived from the Thai word pla kat (Thai: ปลากัด), which literally means "biting fish".
 This name is used in Thailand for all members of the Betta genus, which share similar aggressive tendencies, rather than for any specific strain of the Siamese fighting fish.
 Thus, the term "fighting fish" is used to generalise all Betta species besides the Siamese fighting fish.

 Siamese fighting fish were originally given the scientific name Macropodus pugnax in 1849—literally "aggressive fish with big feet", likely in reference to their elongated pelvic fins.
 In 1897 they were identified with the genus Betta and became known as Betta pugnax, referring to their aggressiveness.
 In 1909, the species was finally renamed Betta splendens upon the discovery that an existing species was already named pugnax.